jimburton/noughts-and-crosses-react/README.md

 could make the necessary adapatations by altering the `vite` config file.
 See the practical exercise in Block 1 Part 4 for more details.

-This tutorial adapts the standard React tutorial here: https://react.dev/learn/tutorial-tic-tac-toe, making a few changes to bring the material into line with the way we are structuring and developing React apps on TM325.
+This tutorial adapts a standard React tutorial, https://react.dev/learn/tutorial-tic-tac-toe, making a few changes to bring the material into line with the way we are structuring and developing React apps on TM325.
 Note that the original tutorial